 Debris Cleanup and Inspections

-Debris cleanup is expected to start Tuesday.
-The Palisades and Eaton fires that started Jan.
+Debris cleanup is expected to start on Feb.
+11. The Palisades and Eaton fires that started on Jan.
 7 killed 29 people and scorched more than 40,000 acres in Los Angeles County.

-The U.S. Army Corps of Engineers and FEMA plan to start removing fire debris Tuesday from private properties destroyed in the fires, the agencies announced Monday.
+The U.S. Army Corps of Engineers and the Federal Emergency Management Agency (FEMA) plan to start removing fire debris on Feb.
+11 from private properties destroyed in the fires, the agencies announced on Feb.
+10.

-The city has inspected all 15,000 or more structures in the Palisades Fire zone, opened a recovery center to help over 6,000 families, and launched an online assistance tool.
+The city has inspected all 15,000 or more structures in the Palisades Fire zone, opened a recovery center to help more than 6,000 families, and launched an online assistance tool.

-A U.S. Environmental Protection Agency representative works in a residential area burned by the Palisades Fire on Jan.
-28 in Pacific Palisades.
+A U.S. Environmental Protection Agency representative works in a residential area burned by the Palisades Fire, in Los Angeles on Jan.
+28, 2025.
 (Mario Tama/Getty Images)

-City officials also extended this quarter’s business tax deadline to April 14 for impacted businesses and helped relocate school and childcare centers, Bass posted on X Friday.
+City officials also extended this quarter’s business tax deadline to April 14 for affected businesses and helped relocate school and child care centers, Bass posted on social media platform X on Feb.
+7.

 The state also activated a rapid response team to help gardeners, housekeepers, nannies, and other employees affected by the Palisades Fire find job opportunities, unemployment benefits, and health care.